maxi114/100daysofcode-challenge/Log.md

 TODAYS PROGRESS: added some javascript(jquery), the timer is now functioning but with a few glitches.
 THOUGHTS: it was challenging to get the hrs,minutes and seconds all to work together to make the timer function Link to work : still dont know how to link my wok , if anyone reads this please help me link my work

+DAY 4: JANUARY 4TH, 2018

+TODAYS PROGRESS: finished the project i am thinking of what to do next, I added sound to my timer THOUGHTS:its not the best looking timer but it functions and ill be using it to time myself